D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes: Methodology

 To account for errorneously defined GT pointmaps, we additionally introduce a confidence-aware loss in static regions, \(\mathcal{L}_{\text{static}}\), to incorporate uncertainties into the alignment process:

-\paragrapht{Pointmap alignment in dynamic regions.} To align dynamic objects from \(I^2\) to \(I^1\), we introduce a dynamic alignment loss that leverages both the occlusion mask \({M}_\mathrm{occ}\) and the dynamic mask \({M}_\mathrm{dyn}\) to effectively address occlusions and motion.
+\paragrapht{Pointmap alignment in dynamic regions.} To align dynamic region from \(I^2\) to \(I^1\), we introduce a dynamic alignment loss that leverages both the occlusion mask \({M}_\mathrm{occ}\) and the dynamic mask \({M}_\mathrm{dyn}\) to effectively address occlusions and motion.
 As illustrated in Figure~\ref{fig:alignmentloss}, these masks are computed in a dedicated pipeline.
 This method ensures that when points from the second view \(I^2\), are transformed into the coordinate system of $I^1$, they accurately correspond to the temporal state of the first view.
 In line with our regression loss, we further incorporate confidence estimates to define a confidence-aware alignment loss.
 The dynamic alignment loss is formulated as follows:

 We leverage optical flow \(\mathbf{f}\) to establish dense correspondences between \(I^1\) and \(I^2\), and its reverse direction \(\mathbf{b}\).
-This mechanism ensures that both views are aligned within a unified coordinate framework.
 The first term in our loss function enforces the alignment of the pointmap in the coordinate space of the camera system associated with $I^1$, while the second term introduces a symmetric constraint by aligning the points when the roles of the views are swapped.

 \paragrapht{Final Objective.} Our final objective function is defined as following:

 This combined loss function enables our model to capture precise 3D geometry and robust correspondences in dynamic scenes while retaining DUSt3R’s proven benefits in static regions.